Supervisor/supervisor/docs/configuration.rst

 Supervisor allows specialized homogeneous process groups ("event listener pools") to be defined within the configuration file.
 These pools contain processes that are meant to receive and respond to event notifications from supervisor's event system.
-See :ref:`supervisor_events` for an explanation of how events work and how to implement programs that can be declared as event listeners.
+See :ref:`events` for an explanation of how events work and how to implement programs that can be declared as event listeners.

 Note that all the options available to ``[program:x]`` sections are respected by eventlistener sections *except* for